 For more information, visit the TrustMark website.

-The qualification is divided into 12 modules, each addressing a key topic.
-Each module contains learning, resources, case studies and exercises.
-Learners should work their way through each module in sequence, completing the assessments as they go.
+The qualification is divided into 13 modules, each addressing a key topic.
+Each module contains learning, resources, case studies and exercises, and you’ll need to submit a written assignment for assessment.

 Each module has two forms of assessment – a multiple-choice test (MPQs) and written assignments.
 You can repeat the MPQs if you do not achieve the required pass mark of 70%.